microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck256mp508/README.md

 - MPLAB X IDE installation, refer [link](https://microchipdeveloper.com/mplabx:installation)
 - MPLAB XC16 Compiler installation steps, refer [link](https://microchipdeveloper.com/xc16:installation)

 If MPLAB IDE v8 or earlier is already installed on your computer, then run the MPLAB driver switcher (Installed when MPLAB®X IDE is installed) to switch from MPLAB IDE v8 drivers to MPLAB X IDE drivers.
-If you have Windows 8 or 10, you must run the MPLAB driver switcher in **Administrator Mode.** To run the Device Driver Switcher GUI application as administrator, right-click on the executable (or desktop icon) and select Run as Administrator.
+If you have Windows 8 or 10, you must run the MPLAB driver switcher in **Administrator Mode**.
+To run the Device Driver Switcher GUI application as administrator, right-click on the executable (or desktop icon) and select **Run as Administrator**.
 For more details, refer to the MPLAB X IDE help topic **“Before You Begin: Install the USB Device Drivers (For Hardware Tools): USB Driver Installation for Windows Operating Systems.”**

 ### 4.2 Setup: X2C-SCOPE
 X2C-Scope is an MPLAB X IDE plugin that allows developers to interact with an application while it runs.
 X2C-Scope enables you to read, write, and plot global variables (for motor con-trol) in real-time.
 It communicates with the target using the UART.
 To use X2C-Scope, the plugin must be installed.
 To set up and use X2C-Scope, refer to the instructions provided on the [web page](https://x2cscope.github.io/docs/MPLABX_Plugin.html).